EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ### I want BC direction in Colosseum Battle Environments

-Use the supported **CBE 2.0** archive and BC's default **CAMERA AUTHORITY → BC PRIORITY**.
-CBE's regular camera may remain ON.
-Use singles with **BOSS INTRO OFF**, **AUTO BATTLE FLOW OFF** and **DOUBLE BATTLES OFF**.
-Enable Battle Intro or Secondary View separately when desired; both masters default OFF.
+Use supported **CBE 2.0** or the exact **Colosseum Overhaul 1.0** combined package with BC's default **CAMERA AUTHORITY → BC PRIORITY**.
+The regular CBE camera may remain ON, and **DOUBLE BATTLES may remain ON**.
+If you enable **PHENAC STADIUM**, set **AUTO BATTLE FLOW OFF** and **BOSS INTRO OFF**; BC now displays an in-battle compatibility notice if either setting blocks the selected opening.
+Battle Intro and Secondary View both default OFF.
 No custom CBE companion or asset reimport is required for the BC update.

 ### I want BC cinematography with sprites